English Premier League betting

 If you can get it right on an unusual scoreline, 6-2, for example, the prices can be huge.

-One of the more popular options in English Premier League betting is the first goal-scorer markets.
+- One of the more popular options in English Premier League betting is the first goal-scorer markets.

 Betting on who will score the first goal makes a game infinitely more exciting from the outset.
-There is money to be made on this bet, too, with even the most favoured strikers usually paying more than $5 – even when their team is short-priced favorite to win the match.
+There is money to be made on this bet, too, with even the most favoured strikers usually paying more than $5 – even when their team is short-priced favourite to win the match.

 Helpful hint: if you select a striker who also takes penalties for their team, the chances of him scoring first increase greatly.

 There is also the anytime goal-scorer market, which is exactly as it sounds.
 In this one you may like to target a player who is at better odds than a striker, but still finds his way on to the scoresheet with regularity.
 Perhaps a midfielder who takes his team’s penalties.

 - Parlay betting, or multi-betting, is the process of selecting several results over an allotted span of time, with each dividend multiplying on to the next match until the overall slip is complete.

 In the simplest terms, it means if you pick, say, four results over the course of a Premier League weekend, each selection is multiplied on to the next match – if all your bets win you should gain a healthy dividend.